CpServiceSpb/OpenSSLOcsp/README.txt

 /path/Ocsp signer certificate - the same as -rsigner parameter;
 /path/Ocsp signer key - the same as -rkey parameter.

 Also 2 new command line switches "-ocspdb" & "-ocspdbsncert" are added usign in conjuction with "ocsp" .

-As following there are 2 Ocsp working modes:
+As following within this mod, there are 2 Ocsp working modes:
 - "command switcher" Ocsp responder mode - when "-CA" and/or "-rsigner" and/or "-rkey" switcher/s is/are used, of course with "-Index" without "-ocspdb" .
-In the case, OSSL will be started at Ocsp responder mode as at past using certificates/keys specified at mentioned parameters, that is Ocsp responder will get RootCA, responder key & certificate from specified files and will serve only request for one certificate.
+In the case, OSSL will be started at Ocsp responder mode as at past using Root certificate and responder certificates/keys specified at mentioned parameters, that is Ocsp responder will get RootCA, responder key & certificate from specified files and will serve only request for one certificate.
 - "index DB" Ocsp responder mode - when "-ocspdb" is used, of course, with "-Index" , without "-CA" and/or "-rsigner" and/or "-rkey" switchers.
 In the case, OSSL will be started at Ocsp responder mode using index DB file, that is Ocsp responder will get RootCA, responder key & certificate from index DB file for appropriate certificate and will serve many requests for as many certificates as presented at DB and which are CAs, rsigner certificates & keys presented for.

-By default, /path/file of cerficate which is Root for issuing one is added to index text DB to RootCA field (8th field) during issuing certificate.
+By default, /path/file of cerficate which is Root for issuing one is added to index text DB to RootCA field during issuing certificate.
 For other two parameters, that are for fields: responder key & certificate, "unknown" value is put at index text DB file.